jarviscanada/jarvis_data_eng_BikervensBernard/core_java/jdbc/README.md

 # Design Patterns
 ### The Data Access Object (DAO) Pattern
 DAO is a class or interfaces that CRUD an object.
 In general, an object could be one table in the database table (e.g., a Customer).
-An object can also represent the result of your more complex query (e.g., Customer table join Order table) in are case this would be `orderline`.
+An object can also represent the result of your more complex query (e.g., Customer table join Order table) in our case this would be `orderline`.
 - DTO is simply the model of the object in DAO (e.g., Customer Pojo).
 - In summary
     - You create a DTO (e.g., new customer), and save it to a database via DAO